 Dreaming of swaying palm trees and fruity drinks topped with tiny turquoise umbrellas, or escaping to a ski villa up in the mountains?
-Ugh, us too.
-But while many of us would love to own a vacation home in our favorite destination, the expense is not always feasible.
-Because we can’t all own multiple properties, vacation timeshares continue to be a popular choice for travelers who want more space, amenities, and “a place to call home” at their locale of choice.
+While many of us would love to own a vacation home in our favorite destination, the expense is not always feasible.
+Because we can’t all own multiple properties, vacation timeshares continue to be a popular choice for solo travelers, couples, and families who want more space, amenities, and “a place to call home” at their locale of choice.
 Here’s a look at what timeshares are and some timeshare financing options.

 Timeshares are a popular way to vacation.
 In fact, 9.9 million U.S. households own a timeshare, according to the American Resort Development Association (ARDA).
-The average price per interval of timeshares in the United States is around $20,000 .
-This figure can vary widely depending on the location, the size and quality of the property, the length of stay, time of year, and the rules of the contract.
-This figure also might not reflect additional costs like annual maintenance fees and other costs, like property taxes.
+The average price of a timeshare in the United States is $22,942 .
+Though this figure can vary widely depending on the location, the size and quality of the property, the length of stay, time of year, and the rules of the contract.

 Home Equity Loan